Primal Fear (film): Plot

 Vail angrily confronts Aaron about concealing information, but he denies the accusations, becoming increasingly distressed as he continues to press him.
 Aaron's demeanor abruptly shifts from deferential to aggressive, and he chastises Vail for "scaring off" Aaron.
 This violent personality, calling himself Roy, admits to killing the archbishop but threatens Vail not to introduce the tape at trial.
 Suddenly, he reverts to Aaron's docile personality, with no recollection of the episode.
 Dr. Arrington concludes that Aaron has dissociative identity disorder caused by years of abuse by both his father and, later, Rushman.
 Vail grows conflicted, knowing that he could acquit his client via an insanity defense, but he cannot legally change his strategy mid-trial.

 Vail delivers the evidence anonymously to Venable, forcing her to use the tape as proof of Aaron's motive, at the risk of tarnishing the archbishop and generating sympathy for Aaron.
 Shaughnessy demands that she destroy the evidence, but she refuses and introduces it in court.
 Piñero is discovered murdered, and Vail surprises the court by calling Shaughnessy as a witness.
 Vail suggests he resented the archbishop for stopping the $60 million land development deal, and accuses him of concealing previous evidence of the archbishop's sexual predation, and being complicit in Piñero's death.

 The judge intervenes and fines Vail for using the courtroom for his personal vendettas.
 She also dismisses Dr. Arrington's testimony as it leans too close to an insanity plea.
 Vail calls Aaron to the stand, intentionally triggering him to become Roy, who screams obscenities and assaults Venable.
 The judge dismisses the jury in favor of a bench trial to declare Aaron not guilty by reason of insanity.
 Vail informs Aaron that he will be remanded to a psychiatric hospital for treatment and likely released.
-When Aaron expresses remorse for injuring Venable's neck, Vail realizes Aaron was aware of his actions during the attack.
-Aaron commends the attorney for his insight; he brags he murdered Linda and Rushman without remorse and faked having multiple personalities.
-He reveals there was never an "Aaron".
+When Aaron expresses remorse for injuring Venable's neck, Vail realizes Aaron was aware of his actions during the attack, contradicting his supposed amnesia.
+Aaron commends the attorney for his insight; he brags he murdered Linda and Rushman without remorse and reveals there was never an "Aaron".
 Vail leaves the courthouse through a back door, stunned and disillusioned.